September 13, 2023 - 9:20 pm

 - Location: Attend lectures remotely OR in-person & 2 in-person labs at NMC’s Parsons Stulen Building, 2600 Aero Park Drive Traverse City, MI 49686

-- Register: Here for the class
+- Complete the interest form: Here for the class

 - Cost: $799* (Includes voucher to take CompTIA ITF+ certificate exam)

 Plus, learners will be invited to explore in-demand tech careers by attending optional networking events hosted by 20Fathoms to connect them directly with regional employers and IT mentors.

 What Financial Assistance is Available to Help Pay for This Class?